 - Test all integrations under realistic load conditions

-- Verify data migration accuracy — spot check migrated records against source data
+- Verify data migration accuracy by spot-checking migrated records against source data

-- Document and resolve all UAT issues before setting a go-live date.
-Do not go live with known defects
+- Document and resolve all UAT issues before setting a go-live date

-- Complete a go-live readiness review with the executive sponsor.
-Every stakeholder confirms green before cutover begins
+- Complete a go-live readiness review with the executive sponsor

 Phase 5: Training and Change Management

-- Deliver separate training for agents, team leads and end users.
-Each audience needs different content
+- Deliver separate training for agents, team leads, and end users

-- Identify migration champions in each team.
-These are peers who can support colleagues in the first weeks after go-live
+- Identify migration champions in each team who can support colleagues in the first weeks after go-live

 - Communicate the go-live date and what changes to all affected staff at least two weeks before launch